Mishpatim (Laws) (2003-2019)

 In the cycle Dániel Péter Biró has investigated possibilities of creating “negative spaces” via instrumental and electroacoustic resonance: this research was done at the University of Victoria and at the Experimentalstudio in Freiburg, Germany.
 In this time he created a series of “ghost instruments,” resonating acoustic instruments that become activated via live-electronic processing.
 Investigating concepts of absence and memory, he employed convolution (a procedure in which the timbral information of one instrument gets processed through the timbral information of another instrument, acoustic space or sound).
 Convolution processes were employed in several of Dániel Péter Biró’s compositions done in coordination with the Experimentalstudio.
 In HaDavar (The Word) for contralto, piano, electronics and resonant instruments, the voice sings highly specialized phonetic material, which was influenced by the composer’s research into Indonesian Qur’an recitation.
 In this piece, the voice is electronically convolved with piano and gong resonance, the timbres of which become “shadowed” by voice phonetics.
 For the composition HaDavar (The Word), completed at the Experimentalstudio, the composer was awarded the 2010 Gigahertz Prize for electronic composition by the Center for Media and Art in Karlsruhe, Germany.
 In 2011 HaDavar (The Word) was awarded a prize in the International Society for Contemporary Music and Jeunesse Chamber Choir Vienna New Works Competition.

 Support from the Siemens Arts Foundation, the Canada Council for the Arts, the Radcliffe Institute for Advanced Study, Harvard University and the University of Victoria Office of Research has allowed the composer to complete and record the Mishpatim (Laws) composition cycle.
-The entire composition cycle was recorded at the SWR in Freiburg, Germany in the years 2014-2016 in conjunction with Noa Frenkel, Ermis Theodorakis, the Ensemble Surplus and the Experimentalstudio.
-The complete recording of the Mishpatim (Laws) cycle will be available in 2017 by Neos Music.
+The entire composition cycle was recorded and mixed at the SWR in Freiburg, Germany in the years 2014-2019 in conjunction with Noa Frenkel, Ermis Theodorakis, the Ensemble Surplus, the Experimentalstudio and sound technician Michael Silberhorn (Genuin Classics).

 Excerpts from the Mishpatim (Laws) Composition Cycle